-As the first meeting with the Planning Board scheduled for January 12, 2022, is an introductory meeting, the conceptual information is likely acceptable.
-However, as the review becomes more detailed, more detailed plans and an assessment of compliance with the applicable standards will be required from the applicant.
+The meeting on March 9, 2022, is the second meeting with the Planning Board, and the first meeting on January 12, 2022 was an introductory meeting.
+Conceptual information is likely acceptable, but as the review becomes more detailed, more detailed plans and an assessment of compliance with the applicable standards will be required from the applicant.
 In the sections that follow, the staff has provided the initial assessment for the Planning Board's consideration, but in summary, the applicant will be required to provide more detailed information, in particular, the Thoroughfare arrangement and sections that illustrate the pedestrian, bicycle, and vehicular accommodations and connections, public landscaping, public lighting, and the public frontages.
 The Thoroughfare arrangement and sections are particularly important in order to determine compliance with the Chapter 601, Subdivision.
 Additional details about Civic Spaces must also be provided.
 With these additional details, Town staff will be able to more fully assess consistency with the requirements of Chapter 703.